 About Our Brockville Garden Centre

-Hey Brockville - This past May we celebrated our 1st Anniversary at our destination garden centre here in Brockville!
-Thank you for a great first year!
+Hey Brockville - This May we will celebrate our 4th anniversary at our destination garden centre here in Brockville.
+Thank you for your continued support!

 Gemmell’s Brockville opened on May 1, 2021 at its new permanent location.
-Filled with the beautiful homegrown flowers and plants you have come to expect from Gemmell's, with expanded areas for tropical houseplants, boutique and gift shop, learning workshops, garden décor, pottery, trees and shrubs.
+Filled with the beautiful homegrown flowers and plants you have come to expect from Gemmell's, with expanded areas for tropical houseplants, boutique and gift shop, garden décor, pottery, trees and shrubs.

 Brockville History | The Worden Farm 1912

-Gemmell’s recently purchased the Worden Farm located at the NE corner of Stewart Blvd and Centennial Rd.
-Originally owned by Nelson Worden affectionately known as Nessie.
-Nessie and his property were known as “the place” to buy pumpkins and Christmas trees in Brockville for many years.
-In keeping with this growing tradition, we will be setting up a brand new greenhouse facility tucked into this pretty farm lot for opening in the spring of 2021.
+Gemmell’s recently purchased the Worden Farm located at the NE corner of Stewart Blvd and Centennial Rd, originally owned by Nelson Worden, affectionately known as Nessie.
+For many years, Nessie and his property were known as “the place” to buy pumpkins and Christmas trees in Brockville.
+In keeping with this growing tradition, we will set up a brand new greenhouse facility tucked into this pretty farm lot that opened in the spring of 2021.

 A Proud History | Nessie | The Worden Farm